 Jo Durie is a British women's tennis legend.
 In her peak, she became world number 5 in women’s singles and number 9 in doubles.
 She won two Grand Slam titles in the mixed doubles category alongside Jeremy Bates.
-During the most part of her career she was the British number one, winning the national British singles title a record seven times.
+For most of her career she was in the British top 5, winning the national British singles title a record seven times.

-Her most successful year as a singles tennis player was in 1983, when she reached the semifinals of the French and US Opens and quarter final of the Australian Open.
-She then went on to compete at Wimbledon (1984) and reached the quarter finals, beating 15 year old Steffi Graf in a legendary fourth round.
+Her most successful year as a singles tennis player was in 1983, when she reached the semifinals of the French and US Opens and quarter finals of the Australian Open.
+She then went on to compete at Wimbledon (1984) and reached the quarter finals, beating 15-year-old Steffi Graf in a legendary fourth round.
 By the end of Wimbledon, Durie ended the season as world number 6.

 Upon retiring from the professional circuit, Durie started to work as a tennis commentator for the BBC and British Eurosport.
-She also trained British former number one Elena Baltacha for a time, alongside Alan Jones.
-Durie is currently working at a tennis academy in Middlesex.
+She also trained British former number one Elena Baltacha for some time, alongside Alan Jones.
+Durie currently works at a tennis academy in Middlesex.